-I love the devotional “Streams in the Desert” and in it, I came across a warning from Madame Guyon, a believer in the 16th century.
+Paging through one of my regular devotionals called “Streams in the Desert” I came across a warning from Madame Guyon, a believer in the 16th century.
 She experienced great suffering and then the death of two loved ones in close succession.
-She believed in God’s perfect plan despite great suffering and she wrote:
+Despite her experiences, she believed in God’s perfect plan even through great suffering and she wrote:

 “I implore you not to give in to despair.
 It is a dangerous temptation, because our Adversary has refined it to the point that it is quite subtle.
 Hopelessness constricts and withers the heart, rendering it unable to sense God’s blessings and grace.
 It also causes you to exaggerate the adversities of life and makes your burdens seem too heavy for you to bear.
 Yet God’s plans for you, and His ways of bringing about His plans, are infinitely wise. “

 She warns us: “Do not give in to despair.”
-It is truly a personal decision to surrender our hope, a choice that we make in certain moments that the enemy presents the option to us: like when we are alone, or lying in the dark unable to sleep, or moments when there seems just too much to manage all at once and we don’t have answers.
+It truly will be experienced as a temptation to give up hope.
+But giving in to this temptation is a personal decision to surrender our hope, a choice that we make in certain moments that the enemy presents the option to us: like when we are alone, or lying in the dark unable to sleep, or moments when there seems just too much to manage all at once and we don’t have answers.
 In these moments when we are weak, each of us is tempted to surrender our precious treasure of hope to him, who would steal everything including life from us.
+He is truly out to steal, kill and destroy and very often stealing our hope is only just his first step.
+(See link: Who Is Your Enemy?)

-In that moment, he exchanges our hope for the indulgence of self pity, only to discover that this is an empty gift with limited comfort for its end effect is despair.
+In that moment when we give in to the temptation, Satan exchanges our hope for the indulgence of self pity, only to discover that this is an empty gift indeed, with limited comfort and its end effect is despair.
 Nothing the enemy offers can ever equate to the value of our hope.
-As long as we have hope, we are still in the battle.
+As long as we have hope, we are still in the battle with our eyes fixed to the horizon from where my help comes from (Psalm 121:1).
 As long as we have hope, there is still a reason to fight on.

-Madame Guyon suggests to focus again on God and His plans.
-It is similar to Hebrews 12 which calls us to refocus again, by putting our “eyes on Jesus.”
-I read Madame’s words in conjunction with Psalm 24:1;8;10 and asked myself:
+This is what Madame Guyon suggests and it echoes to Hebrews 12 which calls us to refocus again, by putting our “eyes on Jesus.”
+I was meditating on Madame’s words in conjunction with Psalm 24:1;8;10…

 - He is God who owns the earth and everything in it.